linkerd/website/linkerd.io/content/2-edge/tasks/circuit-breakers.md

 +++

-Circuit breaking is a powerful feature where Linkerd will temporarily stop routing requests to an endpoint if that endpoint is deemed to be unhealthy;
-instead routing that request to other replicas in the service.
+Circuit breaking is a powerful feature where Linkerd will temporarily stop routing requests to an endpoint if that endpoint is deemed to be unhealthy, instead routing that request to other replicas in the Service.

-In this tutoral, we'll see how to enable circuit breaking on a service to improve client success rate when a backend replica is unhealthy.
+In this tutoral, we'll see how to enable circuit breaking on a Service to improve client success rate when a backend replica is unhealthy.

 {{< trylpt >}}